keptn-sandbox/ansibletower-service/README.md

 # ansibletower-service
-(work in progress) Service to communite with Ansible Tower
+(work in progress) Service to communicate with Ansible Tower